d1onys1us/dapp-up/README.md

 ## Start the development environment

-> You will have three development windows, start them all and source all .env files.
+> You will have three development windows, start them all and source all .env files with `source .env && source packages/app/.env`.

 1. Start local chain: `anvil -m $MNEMONIC`
 2. Deploy the Foo contract: `forge script Deploy --broadcast --rpc-url $FOUNDRY && pnpm -F app wagmi`